Guide

 A meeting recording bot is a software participant that joins a video call, captures audio and video, and produces a transcript after the meeting ends.
 According to Otter.ai's 2023 meeting report, professionals attend 25.6 meetings per week on average.
 Manual note-taking captures roughly 40% of what's said.
 Automated bots capture 95%+ of spoken content and deliver a searchable transcript within minutes of the meeting ending.

-Three tools dominate this space for developers: Recall.ai (API-first, build your own product on top), Attendee (consumer-grade personal assistant), and Nylas Notetaker (CLI and API for recording any meeting with one command).
-Each targets a different use case.
+Three tools come up most often for developers: Recall.ai (hosted API, build your own product on top), Attendee (open-source, self-hostable meeting-bot API), and Nylas Notetaker (CLI and API for recording any meeting with one command).
+Each takes a different approach to the same problem.

 How does Recall.ai work?